 Histograms for photographers can look like the kind of thing that make you want to turn off the camera straight away when starting out.
 Graphs?
 I mean graphs on the back of a camera?!
 Like I just want to take a photo – why do I need a maths degree now?

 You don’t, you really don’t.
-When you know how to use a histogram you’ll see they are packed with information, and when used correctly, can change your photo;
+Histograms are packed with information, and when used correctly, can change your photo from this…

 The chart denotes how many tones there are in a photo between true black (the left of the graph) and true white (to the right of the graph).
-The peaks in the chart show you the volume of a pixel in these tones.
+The peaks in the chart shows you the volume of pixel in these tones.

 Photographers use histograms to chart their exposure.
 Knowing what the graph represents we can understand how bright our photograph is looking and how many dark and colourful areas there are.

 You may think this is obvious, as you can see it, based on the photo on the camera screen – but 3 inch screens lie – or at least they aren’t showing you everything, and how can it at 3 inches?
 Don’t fully trust your LCD screen.
 Instead, trust your histogram.

 When you see peaks on your histogram then this says there is a lot of pixels of one tone in our photo.
 Depending where along the horizontal these peaks appear tells you how bring or dark these tones will be.
 Knowing this you can watch out for really bright areas that are over/under exposed.

 As I said earlier, some cameras have a live reaction histogram to use while you’re shooting.
 Using this will tell you instantly whether your photo is evenly exposed or if it’s clipping.
 Try adjusting your aperture, ISO or shutter speed to change the exposure, and therefore the histogram.
 Either that or change the composition – even zooming in or out of your scene will change the exposure.